By Joan Shainman Zegras

 Further down, the Williams Bookstore, run by Follett, offers new fiction and nonfiction and hosts readings and events.

-Among the retail establishments, there is every type of cuisine.
-Tony’s Sombrero, Mexican (left), The Purple Pub (left), Blue Mango (left) and Spice Root, Indian (left), Pera, Middle Eastern (right), The Spring Street Market & Cafe (right) and Papa Charlie’s (right).
+Among the retail establishments, there is every type of cuisine from Mexican at Tony’s Sombrero, pub grub at The Purple Pub, Japanese and Thai dishes at Blue Mango, Indian at Spice Root, Middle Eastern at Pera, sandwiches, salads, and baked goods at both The Spring Street Market & Cafe and Pappa Charlie’s.

-On the right side of the street, The Library Clothing Co. carries high end and vintage wear.
-The MASS MoCA satellite shop celebrates art and ingenuity, Mad Macs offers computer retail and repairs in a local business, Goodman Jewelers, The Print Shop, games at the Purple Dragon and gifts with humor and elan at Where’d You Get That!?.
+On the right side of the street, the MASS MoCA satellite shop celebrates art and ingenuity, Goodman Jewelers, The Print Shop, games at the Purple Dragon, and gifts for all ages at Where’d You Get That!?.

-Images Cinema, a non-profit community movie theater that shows a range of independent, foreign and classic films is open 363 days a year.
+Images Cinema, a non-profit community movie theatre that shows a range of independent, foreign and classic films year-round.
 Images is dedicated to the exploration of film as an art form, a source of entertainment and an educational tool.

 |On the right is Hopkins Hall, one of the oldest buildings on campus and the current home of the college administration.
 It was named for Mark Hopkins, Williams Class of 1824 and President of the college 1836-1872.
 The North facade is in the Romanesque Style.
 The building was renovated and the addition was built in 1988.|